European, English, or common yew (Hartzell 1991).

 The red aril surrounding the seed can be eaten just as it is like delicacy with the proviso of not chewing the seed.
 It is sweetened and very mucilaginous.
 The arilles, removed from their seeds, have diuretic and laxative effects (L'Herbier Virtuel 1999-2008).

-Besides the many yews associated with Christian shrines in the British Isles, reservations containing significant populations of wild yew have been established in Wierzchlas Forest on Mukrz Lake, Polska (Poland); near Great Fatra and in the Bakony Forest of Magyarország (Hungary); and near Kolomya in Ukraine (Hartzell 1991).
+Reservations containing significant populations of wild yew have been established in Wierzchlas Forest on Mukrz Lake, Polska (Poland); near Great Fatra and in the Bakony Forest of Magyarország (Hungary); and near Kolomya in Ukraine (Hartzell 1991).

 T. baccata has played a major role in several religious traditions.
 This may have occurred because the tree is poisonous, valued for a variety of medicinal purposes, and symbolic of eternal life due to its evergreenness, exceptional longevity, and the wood's resistance to decay.
-Thus the tree unites of death (by poison) with eternal life.
+Thus the tree unites of death (by poison) with eternal life, a concept well explored by Laqueur (2015).
 The Greeks wove funeral wreaths from it in honor of Hecate, whose dominion was death.
 The Celts used its wood for for votive and funerary artifacts, planted it in their holiest shrines (or perhaps chose its groves to site those shrines), and attributed to it a host of magical properties memorialized in their folklore.
 Following conversion of the Celts to Christianity, many of the Celtic shrines were appropriated as sites of churches and other Christian shrines, and ancient yews resident at these locations were preserved - perhaps to further legitimize the new religion.
 Whatever the reason, this cultural preservation of ancient yews accounts for the existence of the oldest and largest known individuals (Hartzell 1991).

 Some palynological evidence suggests that the yew was substantially more abundant in Europe during the late Pleistocene (10,000 years ago) (Hartzell 1991).